aporeto-inc/gaia/doc/documentation.md

 ##### `endpoint` `string` [`required`]

-Endpoint contains the full address of the remote processor endoint.
+Endpoint contains the full address of the remote processor endpoint.

 ##### `expirationTime` `time`